mcharlesmorrison/fieldTestBuddy/docs/deployment.md

 Another thing to note: Zappa needs the file and variable name of the `Flask()` object, which is `application.application` (since our entry point is `application.py`, and the Flask app is defined as `application = Flask(__name__)`.
 It is good at finding it, and you will have to approve it's guess of `application.application` during `zappa init`.

 Integrating the backend `pythonToolbox` will be necessary to access the DB stuff.
-- Update (6/30/23): Matt added the releventa `ftb` code into the codebase.
-Seems like everything works (needed to add a couple things to `requirements.txt`).
+- Update (6/30/23): Matt added the relevent `ftb` code into the codebase.

 I think that the second option would be cleaner: it'd be easier to deal with dependencies and `requirements.txt` and give us a good opportunity to refactor the DB code.
 But it's up to you!